-Under a PPA dated November 1, 1993, as amended, with BC Hydro (the "Hluey Lakes PPA"), BC Hydro is obligated to purchase all energy required to meet the load demand of Dease Lake from the Hluey Lakes Facility until January 31, 2020.
-The three MW installed capacity of the Hluey Lakes Facility is expected to meet the requirements of the town of Dease Lake until such time.
+Under a PPA dated November 1, 1993, as amended, with BC Hydro (the "Hluey Lakes PPA"), BC Hydro is obligated (subject to the terms of the agreement) to purchase all energy required to meet the load demand of the Town of Dease Lake from the Hluey Lakes Facility until January 31, 2020.
+The three MW installed capacity of the Hluey Lakes Facility is expected to meet the requirements of the Town of Dease Lake until such time.